Italian court sentences politician who urged rape of black minister

 ROME A local Italian politician who called for Italy's first black minister, the target of repeated racial slurs, to be raped was given a 13-month suspended sentence and banned from public office for three years on Wednesday.

-A Padua court found Dolores Valandro, a local councilor for regionalist party the Northern League, guilty of instigating sexual violence for racial reasons for her June Facebook post about Integration Minister Cecile Kyenge.
+A Padua court found Dolores Valandro, a local councillor for regionalist party the Northern League, guilty of instigating sexual violence for racial reasons for her June Facebook post about Integration Minister Cecile Kyenge.

 "Why doesn't anyone rape her, that way she will understand the experience of the victim of this bloody crime?
 Shame!"
 Valandro wrote last month above a photo of Kyenge and an article from an anti-immigrant website about an attempted rape by an African.